kayac/alphawing/README.md

 ### Setup new project on Google Developers Console

-alphawing uses the Google OAuth for login authentication, and the Google Drive API for APK file management.
+alphawing uses the Google OAuth for login authentication, and the Google Drive API for bundle file management.

 #### Create a new project